Disclaimer & Privacy

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Computicate BV is the controller and responsible for your personal data (collectively referred to as Computicate PSA, “we”, “us” or “our” in this privacy notice).
+Computicate BV is the controller and responsible for your personal data (collectively referred to as Computicate Business Automation, “we”, “us” or “our” in this privacy notice).

 Martijn van der Schaaf, Managing Director is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests, please contact Martijn on email@example.com.